BMC-CS-113/BMC-CS-113.github.io/schedule.md

 ### Pre-course

+Make sure to fill out the [pre-course survey](https://forms.gle/uYE1Apvsj1tPhtGT9).

-Make sure you are registered for the course [Gradescope](https://www.gradescope.com/) and [Piazza](https://piazza.com/brynmawr/fall2023/cmscb113).
+Make sure you are registered for the course [Gradescope](https://www.gradescope.com/) and [Piazza](https://piazza.com/class/m0b1xkj0gdc1cs/).

 {% for week in site.data.schedule %}